soilspectroscopy/ossl-models/README.md

 scans, respectively.

-The results table has the prediction value (already back-transformed if log was used) for the soil property of interest, uncertainty band, and a flag column for **potential spectral underrepresentation** of the OSSL models, which is calculated based on the principal components and Q statistics.
-The uncertainty is derived from the standard error of the predictions obtained from the linear model (meta-learner) of the ensemble models.
+The results table has the prediction value (already back-transformed if log transformation was used) for the soil property of interest, standard deviation and uncertainty band, and a flag column for **potential underrepresented** samples given the OSSL calibration data, which is calculated based on principal components and Q statistics.

 The prediction function requires the [tidyverse](https://www.tidyverse.org/),